A host of stars launch free offers for National Lottery players at hundreds of the UK's best-loved treasured and historic places

 94 out of the top 100 most-visited tourist attractions in the UK – from Stonehenge and the Tower of London, to Edinburgh Zoo and Shakespeare’s Globe have received National Lottery funding.
 These locations attract almost 110.3 million visits each year1 and are a major contributor to the UK economy.

 To celebrate The National Lottery’s 25th birthday, iconic venues such as Kenwood House will also be opening their doors to the public with free entry or other special offers anyone arriving with a National Lottery ticket from 23 November – 1 December, as part of the celebration Thanks To You for 25 Years.
-The offer also includes free entry at numerous participating National Trust Properties, special guided tours and free days out at some amazing places such as the World Heritage Site Jodrell Bank in Cheshire.
+The offer also includes free entry at 100 National Trust Properties, special guided tours and free days out at some amazing places such as the World Heritage Site Jodrell Bank in Cheshire.